JKChai/MAY2022_MSCHALLENGE/Lesson15.md

 When you finish the exercise, end the lab to close the VM.
 Don't forget to come back and complete the knowledge check to earn points for completing this module!

 ---

 # Knowledge check

+1. Which method of the Container class is used to create a new change feed estimator?

+- [ ] GetChangeFeedProcessorBuilder<>
+- [x] GetChangeFeedEstimatorBuilder
+> That's correct.
+The GetChangeFeedEstimatorBuilder method constructs an estimator that will run side by side with a processor.
+- [ ] GetChangeFeedIterator<>

+2. Which method of the ChangeFeedProcessor class should you invoke to start consuming changes from the change feed?

+- [ ] GetChangeFeedProcessorBuilder<>
+- [x] StartAsync
+> That's correct.
+This method is a member of the ChangeFeedProcessor class and is invoked to start consuming changes from the change feed.
+- [ ] Build

 ---

 # Summary

+In this module, you implemented a basic change feed processor to handle batches of changes to an Azure Cosmos DB SQL API container.

+Now that you have completed this module, you can:

+* Author a change feed processor and delegate in the .NET SDK
+* Author a sidecar change feed estimator in the .NET SDK